 seeds, fragments of trunks, individual leaves, etc.

-herbarium material collected by Darwin museum’s founder Alexander Kohts in the early twentieth century is mainly of memorial value.
+herbarium material collected by Darwin museum’s founder Alexander Kohts in the early 20th century is mainly of memorial value.

 important exhibit is a small herbarium sent to Alexander Kohts by Hugo Marie de

 Vries, a Dutch botanist and one of the first geneticists.
 The specimen